finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentEventTypesApi apiInstance = apiFactory.build(InstrumentEventTypesApi.class);

         InstrumentEventTypesApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentEventTypesApi.class);
         String instrumentEventType = "instrumentEventType_example"; // String | The type of instrument events that the template is applied to.
         String instrumentType = "instrumentType_example"; // String | The instrument type of the transaction template.
 The combination of the instrument   event type, instrument type and scope uniquely identifies a transaction template
         String scope = "scope_example"; // String | The scope in which the template lies.
         TransactionTemplateRequest transactionTemplateRequest = new TransactionTemplateRequest(); // TransactionTemplateRequest | A request defining a new transaction template to be created. try {
+            // uncomment the below to set overrides at the request level
+            // TransactionTemplate result = apiInstance.createTransactionTemplate(instrumentEventType, instrumentType, scope, transactionTemplateRequest).execute(opts);

             TransactionTemplate result = apiInstance.createTransactionTemplate(instrumentEventType, instrumentType, scope, transactionTemplateRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {